MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 These subroutines are easy to set up in Q#.
 As an example, consider the qubit transverse-Ising Hamiltonian where $H = X_1 + X_2 + Z_1 Z_2$.
-In this case, Q# code that would implement the $\operatorname{Select}$ operation is invoked by <xref:Microsoft.Quantum.Canon.MultiplexOperations>, whereas the $\operatorname{Prepare}$ operation can be implemented using <xref:Microsoft.Quantum.Preparation.PrepareArbitraryState>.
+In this case, Q# code that would implement the $\operatorname{Select}$ operation is invoked by the [MultiplexOperations](xref:Microsoft.Quantum.Canon.MultiplexOperations) operation, whereas the $\operatorname{Prepare}$ operation can be implemented using the [PrepareArbitraryState](xref:Microsoft.Quantum.Preparation.PrepareArbitraryState) operation.
-An example that involves simulating the Hubbard model can be found as a [Q# sample](https://github.com/microsoft/Quantum/tree/main/samples/simulation/hubbard).
+An Q# example that involves simulating the Hubbard model can be found in the [Hubbard Simulation sample](https://github.com/microsoft/Quantum/tree/main/samples/simulation/hubbard).

 Manually specifying these steps for arbitrary chemistry problems would require much effort, which is avoided using the chemistry library.
-Similarly to the Trotter–Suzuki simulation algorithm above, the `JordanWignerEncodingData` is passed to the convenience function `QubitizationOracle` that returns the walk-operator, in addition to other parameters required for its run.
+Similarly to the Trotter–Suzuki simulation algorithm shown earlier, the `JordanWignerEncodingData` is passed to the convenience function `QubitizationOracle` that returns the walk-operator, in addition to other parameters required for its run.

 ```qsharp
 operation QubitizationExample(qSharpData: JordanWignerEncodingData) : Unit {